vatpac-technology/sops/docs/terminal/sydney.md

     </figure>

     !!! warning "Important"
         Separation between aircraft tracking via the KEVIN SID to KEVIN is a **joint responsibility** of SDN and SDS.
-Aircraft will be assigned the appropriate departure frequency according to their direction of travel, and each controller will apply separation from the other departure controllers' traffic.
+Aircraft will be assigned the appropriate departure frequency according to their direction of travel, and each controller will apply separation from the other departure controller's traffic.

 === "25AD"
     <figure markdown>